LauraShortridge/bamazon/README.md

 ### Features:

-This utalizes node and mysql.
+This utilizes node and mysql.

 It also uses dotenv and gitignore to protect password information.